IMPORTANT NOTE about access to library resources:

 The library homepage has a network connection status indicator in the lower left corner.
 A green light means your campus network connection is active, or a red light means you need to authenticate with VPN.
 The status indicator looks like this:

 On campus, Case Wireless is the preferred network and does not require VPN.
-Here is a PDF guide to get Case Wireless setup on your computer.
 If you cannot connect or it is not working, Case Guest wireless with VPN is your other option.

-The field of Organizational Behavior draws on literature from a wide variety of disciplines including: business, management, sociology, psychology, law, social work, and education to name a few.
-The majority of resources for students and faculty at Case Western Reserve University are available through Kelvin Smith Library.
-However other campus libraries may have materials of interest.
-If you have a Case ID card, you have prvileges at any of the Case libraries and at OhioLINK member libraries.
+The field of Organizational Behavior draws on literature from a wide variety of disciplines including business, management, sociology, psychology, law, social work, and education to name a few.
+The majority of resources for students & faculty at Case Western Reserve University are available through Kelvin Smith Library, although the other campus libraries may have materials of interest.

 OhioLINK offers access to more than 48 million library items statewide, encompassing a spectrum of library material including law, medical and special collections.
 The OhioLINK Library Catalog contains 11.5 million unique titles from its 89 member libraries, two public libraries and the Center for Research Libraries.
 Students, faculty, staff, and card holders from participating public libraries can use the OhioLINK Library Catalog to find and request materials online, then pick them up two to three days later at the participating library of their choice.
 Users can renew books online and keep them for up to 15 weeks.